Pluggable Micro Packager

 When omitted, that name is obtained from the metadata of a wheel created from <pip-install-src>, that very often does not match the exact product spelling, as communicated to end-users.

 Use --icon-path=<icon-path> to include a custom icon in the packaging process.

-On macOS the given file should be an ICNS file which will be used as the icon for both the packaged application bundle and the DMG file volume icon.
+On Linux the file should be a PNG file which will be used as the icon for the running application.

 The given <license-path> must be an ASCII-encoded text file.